-Sales Trends by Core End Market and Application
+Sales Trends by Market

-The following table summarizes net sales by core end market and other applications.
+The following table summarizes total net sales by market.
 The categorization of net sales by market is based on the characteristics of the end product and application into which our product will be designed.
-Other applications include wafer foundry and distribution sales unrelated to and no longer part of our core business in fiscal year 2021.

-Net sales to our core end markets increased by \$48.9 million, or 9.0%, to \$591.2 million in the fiscal year ended March 26, 2021 from \$542.3 million in the fiscal year ended March 27, 2020, driven by an increase in automotive of \$3.0 million, or 0.8%, an increase in industrial of \$16.5 million, or 21.0%, and other of \$29.4 million, or 42.9%.
+The increase in net sales to our end markets was driven by an increase in automotive of \$133.3 million, or 33.5%, an increase in industrial of \$38.3 million, or 40.4%, and an increase in other of \$5.9 million, or 6.0%.